Featuring an audience that is growing by leaps and bounds.

 And she didn't need the orientation.

-She's heard it time and time again as first lady and as a senator.
+She's heard it time and time again as First Lady and as a senator.

 That's the guy she hired to set up server, and he's received immunity.

-So what'd you say to this guy?
+So what did you say to this guy?

 This is a way of cross-referencing what he is saying that she said, and he's got immunity.